patternizer/fire-atlas-app/README.md

 * `create-region-directories.py` - Python script to generate a directory per IPCC AR6 land region containing timescale HTML files
 * `update-map-htmls.py` - Python script to re-point map HTMLs to region directory HTML at the corresponding timescale
 * `ar6.land.csv` - Look up table for IPCC AR6 land region abbreviations and descriptive names
+* `natural_earth_v5_0_0.countries_110.csv` - Look up table for the country list aligned with regionmask output but with country abbreviations replaced with ISO 3166 alpha-3 codes.

 The first step is to clone the latest fire-atlas-app repo and step into the check out directory: